Ramón Blázquez

-Ramón Blázquez Guerrero (born 5 March 1989) is a Spanish footballer who plays for UD Socuéllamos as a right back.
+Ramón Blázquez Guerrero (born 5 March 1989) is a Spanish footballer who plays as a right back.

 Football career

 Born in Tobarra, Province of Albacete, Blázquez signed for Albacete Balompié in 2009 from CD Onda, spending almost two full seasons with the reserves.
 He made his first-team debut on 19 March 2011, starting in a 0–1 home loss against UD Las Palmas, and finished his first season with nine appearances as the Castile-La Mancha side suffered relegation from the Segunda División.

 After loan stints in Segunda División B, with CD Leganés and Écija Balompié, Blázquez terminated his contract with Alba and joined Tercera División club CP Villarrobledo in September 2013.
 After featuring regularly during the campaign, he moved to La Roda CF in the third level.